ubaldot/vim-replica/README.md

 [vim-slime](https://github.com/jpalardy/vim-slime) to work
 satisfactory under Windows and [vim-REPL](https://github.com/sillybun/vim-repl) crashes too often when using the toggle function.
 Also because the mentioned plugins are way too general and I needed something focused on Scientific applications.

 ## Requirements
 Replica is written in *Vim9script*, and you need at least Vim 9.0.<br>
-Furthermore, you need `jupyter console` to make Replica to work and the associated *kernels* depending on the language you would like to use.
+Furthermore, you need `jupyter console` and the *kernels* associated to the language you would like to use.

 You can google to discover the available jupyter kernels out there whereas you can run `jupyter kernelspec list` from the command line of your terminal to